-The school is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.
+The centre is committed to supporting young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.

-The school recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.
+The centre recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.

-The school will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.
+The centre will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.

-The school will work with the family, specialist organisations and the child to minimise the risk of the child not achieving their full potential.
+The centre will work with the family and the child to minimise the risk of the child not achieving their full potential.